boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/sparksql.md

 ]
 ```

-> **NOTE:**  Through Rest API, the data source can be created or edited with only one table.
+> **NOTE:**  Through the Rest API, the data source can be created or edited with only one table.
 If different table is provided in edit data source, the table will be replaced.
 The widgets will be retained only if the schema is same as the previous table.

 ### Connection Sample for Code View Mode